 One of the region’s most popular attractions is the Eden Project, which features two huge biomes, housing plants from across the world – including the world’s largest indoor rainforest.
 Filled with fun and educational activities, it’s an ideal day out, come rain or shine.

-Other popular attractions include the Camel Bike Trail, Flambards theme park, St Michael’s Mount and the Lost Gardens of Heligan.
+Other popular attractions include the Camel Bike Trail, Flambards theme park, St Michael’s Mount, and the Lost Gardens of Heligan.
 Plus there’s plenty to do on the many beaches, including learning to surf.

 Cornwall is also home to some of the UK’s best family hotels.
 Watergate Bay is a favorite and is the ultimate luxury Cornwall family holiday.
 Situated right on the beach at the picturesque Watergate Bay, it goes above and beyond to provide a holiday that both children and parents won’t forget.

-Everything from the hotel rooms to the restaurants to the children’s playroom is stylishly done, and highlights include an indoor infinity pool looking out to the ocean; a fabulous on-site spa; a free children’s club; surfing school, and endless views of the epic bay.
+Everything from the hotel rooms to the restaurants to the children’s playroom is stylishly done, and highlights include an indoor infinity pool looking out to the ocean; a fabulous on-site spa; a free children’s club; a surfing school, and endless views of the epic bay.

 It’s also possible to arrange for a baby monitor in your room, so adults can have dinner together or enjoy some live music while the children sleep safely upstairs.